-When finalized and adopted, Plan Westlock will supersede the previous MDP adopted by Council in 2003.
+When finalized and adopted, the Westlock County Municipal Development Plan will supersede the previous MDP adopted by Council in 2003.
 The new MDP is consistent with the Provincial Land Use Framework and Land Use Policies.
 The Plan upholds the vision of community members, stakeholders and County Council.
-Plan Westlock provides responsible land management and economic development strategies to support the values and aspirations of County residents and the greater Westlock region.
+The Municipal Development Plan provides responsible land management and economic development strategies to support the values and aspirations of County residents and the greater Westlock region.